kenellorando/magi/README.md

 3. Configure this repository to your own needs:
    1. Configure the `hosts/hosts.ini` file with the correct IP addresses of your nodes.
    2. The `k3s-init` and `k3s-join` roles need to be updated with your cluster node IPs.
-   3. The `certbot` role needs to be configured with your DNS.
-   4. The `haproxy` role has a template which needs to be configured with your IP addresses and certbot certificates.
+   3. The `keepalived` role has a template with a hardcoded shared IP, that you may wish to change.

 ### Installing

-These commands will configure all base software on your nodes appropriately, install a K3s cluster in HA Cluster Mode on your `compute` nodes, and install HAProxy to your `loadbalancer` nodes.
+These commands will configure all base software on your nodes appropriately, then install a K3s cluster in HA Cluster Mode and a shared IP for your `compute` nodes.

-1. `make common-config`
+1. `make common-config` (this **must** run first)
 2. `make k3s-install`
-3. `make lb-install`

 ### Testing Cluster Connection

 1. Copy a `/etc/rancher/k3s/k3s.yaml` file from any of the compute nodes to your local machine's `~/.kube/config`.
-2. Change the `server` IP to the load balancer's IP.
+2. Change the `server` IP to the shared virtual IP (set by `keepalived`).
 3. Run `kubectl get nodes` to test.